Alfred9/Natural-Language-Processing/README.md

 This repository is open-source and distributed under the MIT License.
 You're encouraged to use, modify, and share the code for educational and non-commercial purposes, respecting the terms of the license.

-## 📞 Get in Touch:

-Questions?
-Suggestions?
-Feedback?
-We'd love to hear from you!
-Reach out to the repository owner, Alfred9, or engage with the community through discussions and comments.

-Thank you for joining us on this NLP journey!
-Let's innovate, learn, and explore together! 🚀✨